Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Multiple polaritonic edge states

 \section{Multiple polaritonic edge states}

 We now move to a discussion of the properties of the finite polaritonic SSH chain.
-Importantly, we note that we here consider a finite chain of dipoles embedded in an infinitely-long cavity, so that we get rid of the effects of the cavity walls in the $z$ direction, and model a \emph{waveguide} cavity instead of a closed one, in contrast to what was done in Ref.~\cite{Downing2019}.
-This has a significant impact on the edge states which we study in this section.
-We briefly discuss the aforementioned subtlety in Appendix~\ref{sec:Appendix A: Strong coupling Hamiltonian}.
+Importantly, we recall that we here consider a finite chain of dipoles embedded in an infinitely-long cavity, so that we get rid of the effects of the cavity walls in the $z$ direction, and model a \emph{waveguide} cavity instead of a closed one, in contrast to what was done in Ref.~\cite{Downing2019}.
+This has a significant impact on the edge states which we study in this section, as briefly discussed in Appendix~\ref{sec:Appendix A: Strong coupling Hamiltonian}.

 To determine the spectral properties of the finite system, we write the real-space effective Hamiltonian \eqref{eq:H_dp SW real} in a $2\mathcal{N} \times 2\mathcal{N}$ matrix form using the basis vector $\mathbf{\varphi}^\dagger = (a_1^\dagger,\dots,a_\mathcal{N}^\dagger,b_1^\dagger,\dots,b_\mathcal{N}^\dagger)$, and we numerically diagonalize it to obtain its polaritonic eigenfrequencies $\tilde\omega^\mathrm{dp}_n$ and eigenvectors $\Psi(n) = (\Psi_1(n),\dots,\Psi_{2\mathcal{N}}(n))$, where $n$ labels the eigenvalues in ascending order.